 The gigantic 36" wide mirror above the cabinets is my favourite piece here!
 It's such a lovely scale for this wall, and it's also practical for checking makeup and hair as we rush out the door.

 You can find this large mirror here from Wayfair.
+I bought the 36" size.
 It has a simple shape that would work well in both modern and traditional spaces!

 The distressed looking turqouise runner is from Wayfair too (find it right here), and I think the long length is perfect for our long & narrow hall.